 In the bowl of your stand mixer, using the paddle attachment, cream the butter with 1/4 cup granulated sugar.
 Add eggs, one at a time, scraping sides of the bowl as needed.
 Add salt.

 Switch your attachment to the dough hook.
-Alternating between the flour and yeast mixture, add them both to the bowl, starting and ending with flour.
+Alternating between the flour (total of 5 cups) and yeast mixture, add them both to the bowl, starting and ending with flour.
 Mix well after each addition.
 Mix with the dough hook for several minutes until the dough pulls away from the sides of the bowl.
-If dough does not pull away from the sides, add an additional 1/4 cup of flour.
+If dough does not pull away from the sides, add the additional 1/4 cup of flour.

 Transfer the dough to a well floured surface and roll the dough to 1/2″ thickness.
 Use a donut cutter to cut the donuts and donut holes.
 If you don’t have a donut cutter, you can use two different sizes of circle shapes ie: drinking glass and bottle top to make your donuts and holes.